-We recommend, whenever possible, you use the Internal Revenue Service (IRS) Data Retrieval Tool that is part of the FAFSA on the web to reduce, or in some cases, eliminate the need for the submission of additional documentation
+The U.S. government provides loans for law students.
+To be eligible, the student must be a U.S. citizen, permanent resident, or eligible non-citizen.
+Students must go to studentaid.gov to complete the FAFSA.
+We recommend that, whenever possible, you use the Internal Revenue Service (IRS) Data Retrieval Tool that is part of the FAFSA on the Web, in order to reduce or, in some cases, eliminate the need for the submission of additional documentation.